 If you haven’t had a really healthy, nutritious meal in a while, you may feel grumpy and unmotivated to do anything.

 It’s your body telling you to give it nutrients!

 Related: How to eat your way to a better mood

-13. If you’re religious, spend a session with God.
+13. If you’re religious, spend a spiritual session

-A prayer, bible reading session, or a chat with another believer is a perfect soul care idea.
+A prayer, reading session, or a chat with another believer is a perfect soul-care idea.

-Spending time with God will help you feel renewed, blessed, and loved, plus it’s totally free, forever!
+Spending time spiritually will help you feel renewed, blessed, and loved, plus it’s totally free, forever!